Meet Plant-Ag, the $9 billion startup that will let you trace your food from field-to-plate

 Giscombe quips that they’ve created AaaS—agriculture as a service—meaning at root, a cloud platform linking the supply chain nodes.
 The model’s novelty is the data it possesses along the chain, end to end.
 A carton of blueberries or a tomato can be followed from germination to the last mile, which might stop at a fast-food order pickup, the grocery store register, or a home delivery by a courier from Instacart.
 Additional AI can be layered in the middle to get even more granular: Not just the stops a delivery truck made en route, but if the driver parked in the sun instead of the shade, and if so, how much warmer each corner of the trailer got.

-Aggregating those datapoints is the “really exciting” next step, says IBM’s Kelley, and one reason the tech company signed on.
+Aggregating those data points is the “really exciting” next step, says IBM’s Kelley, and one reason the tech company signed on.
 He calls it the data-gathering equivalent of Walmart’s traceback “going from a week to 2.2 seconds.”
 And this gets back to Giscombe’s other critique of blockchain: that it typically stops short at retailers and distributors on the front end.
 “Very few platforms allow the consumer to have real-time knowledge about a product,” he says.
 Likewise, on the back end, it begins as items ship—too little, too late, in the case of food.

 Plant-Ag’s front-end solution is simple mobile tagging on packages.
 When describing it, Giscombe was emphatic that “this is not going to be a QR code,” as he thinks everybody is tired of seeing those.
 Whatever its actual design, customers will scan the package with their phones, and details about the item’s journey will pop up.
 So will something more radical: a virtual 3-D tour letting consumers view where that piece of produce grew inside the greenhouse.

-Before moving to Plant-Ag, Dent spent decades in retail, at companies like Bath and Body Works and Victoria’s Secret Pink, which he helped grow into a billion-dollar household brand in five years.
+Before moving to Plant-Ag, Dent spent decades in retail, at companies like Bath & Body Works and Victoria’s Secret Pink, which he helped grow into a billion-dollar household brand in five years.
 Transparency wasn’t his old industry’s strongest suit.
 “There was always this place we kind of didn’t want to take you,” he says.
 “Here, it’s not, ‘I hope you won’t ask about my dyeing facility in Sri Lanka that I don’t want to talk about.’
 We can literally bring you inside the facility.”
 This translates, from the outset, to greater accountability on the back end for practices that go beyond safety—like sustainability and labor conditions.

 But data on the plants themselves is the true game-changer, Giscombe believes.
 He says the genesis for the company was a conversation he had around 2014, before he left investment banking.
 The individual he talked to had invented a tool that can analyze plant genetics to determine the perfect piece of produce for a market, then adjust the growing conditions to replicate its traits without genetic modification.